Autopsy prompts more protests over killing of black man in California

 Clark was shot on the night of March 18 by police responding to a report that someone was breaking windows.
 Police said the officers feared he had a gun, but that he was later found to have been holding a cellphone.

-Police have said he was moving towards officers in a menacing way.
+Police have said he was moving toward officers in a menacing way.
 The shooting was captured on a body cam video released by police.

 On Friday, an attorney for Clark’s family released a private autopsy showing most of the eight bullets that hit Clark struck him in the back, contradicting the police version of events.